kevinrineer/kevinrineer.github.io/prototype/content/blog/tech/windows-unprompted-restart.md

 1. "Beginning a Windows Installer transaction: {UUID}.
 Client Process Id: {PID}."
 2. "Application 'C:\Program Files\PRODUCTNAME\PRODUCTNAME.exe cannot be restarted.
 Application SID does not match Conductor SID" - Windows, you knew that...
 Right?
 You could've just... asked me to close it.
 3. "Machine restart is required." - Then, notify the other SID?
-4. "Product: PRODUCTNAME - Update 'PRODUCTNAME Updater' installed successfully."
+4. "Product: PRODUCTNAME - Update 'PRODUCTNAME Updater' installed successfully." - I disagree.
 5. "Windows Installer requires a system restart.
 Type of System Restart: 1.
 Reason for Restart: 1."
 6. "The Windows Installer initiated a system restart to complete or continue the configuration of 'PRODUCTNAME'."

 *NOTE:* All of these log levels are tagged as "information".
-There is not a single "warning" nor an "error".
+There was not a single "warning" nor an "error" level for any of these log items.

-# The Problem with the "Logic"
+# "Logical"

 Technically, I understand why this happens.
 When an application is elevated via UAC, a new process is spawned in an administrative security context, separate from the standard user's interactive session.
 This is a good thing.

-But like, the whole workflow is nonsense.
+But, like, the whole workflow is nonsense.
 The Windows Installer could know that this process was spawned from a non-privileged context and send some kind of message to the non-privileged parent.
 IPC mechanisms exist for this, but have no ability to do thair job.

 Plus, I'm still not sure why the system even needed a restart.
 Gemini 2.5 Flash gives me these:
 > Strict File Locking on Executables and Loaded DLLs.
 When a .exe file is executed or a .dll file is loaded by a process, Windows places a very strong, exclusive lock on that file on disk.
 This lock prevents any other process (including the installer) from modifying, deleting, or even renaming that file while it's in use.